Is There the Perfect Diet to Reduce Anti-Inflammatory Pain?

-After 12 days you can add some new foods slowly (every 48 hours, and preferably 72 hours), including pumpkin, millet, basmati rice, sushi rice, zucchini, yellow squash, cantaloupe, papaya and lemons.
+After 12 days you can add some new foods slowly (every 48 hours, and preferably 72 hours), including pumpkin, millet, basmati rice, sushi rice, zucchini, yellow squash, cantaloupe, papaya, and lemons.

 Leaky Gut Syndrome

 The leaky gut syndrome is disputed by some doctors, but Harvard explains the leaky gut problem.
-There is a 4,000 square feet of surface area of gut lining in your abdomen.
+There is a 4,000 square feet of surface area of the gut lining in your abdomen.
 There is a tight barrier when everything is normal, but an unhealthy gut lining could have “large cracks or holes”.
 Obviously, this would allow toxins, partially digested food and bugs to leak into surrounding tissues.

 Dr. Kaplan states fragments of protein leak into the bloodstream, especially chicken, egg, milk and wheat proteins.
 He states this is an important factor for people with colitis and Crohn’s disease.